PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   `nonConstant.equals(someNonNullConstant)`.
 - A check which annotates methods which only throw an exception with `@Deprecated` or ` @DoNotCall`.
+- A check which flags imports from other test classes.
 - A Guava-specific check which replaces `Joiner.join` calls with `String.join` calls in those cases where the latter is a proper substitute for the former.
 - A Guava-specific check which flags `{Immutable,}Multimap` type usages